Chris Simmons' UW Photo Gear

 • one pair of Ikelite 50 sub strobes on 5"-5" UltraLight arms for macro, fish portraits, and some close focus wide angle.

-• one pair of Ikelite 200 sub strobes on 16"-16" Ultralight arms for wide angle
+• one pair of Ikelite 200 sub strobes on 12"-12" Ultralight arms for wide angle (inboard segments are 2" float arms to neutralize negative buoyancy)

 • a set of 12"-12" arms for the Ike 200 strobes with my 200mm micro, the same setup also works well for fish portraits with the 105mm and 60mm.
 Using the Ike 200 strobes with my macro lenses allows me to stop down to f/32 even at 1-to-1 which is effectively f/64 because of the bellows effect.

-• Two sets of diffusers for each strobe pair. (-2/3 of a stop, -1 2/3 stop according to my flash meter)
+• Two sets of diffusers for each strobe pair. (-2/3 of a stop, -1 2/3 stop according to my flash meter; I use the -2/3 stop pair)

 TIP: Taming those long strobe arms out of the water: